willowtreeapps/vocable-ios/README.md

 - [Credits](#credits)
 - [License](#license)

-## What is eyespeak?
+## What is Vocable?
-eyespeak is a head-gaze enabled AAC app that gives users the ability to communicate without touch or voice input.
+Vocable AAC allows those with conditions such as MS, stroke, ALS, or spinal cord injuries to communicate using an app that tracks head movements, without the need to spend tens of thousands of dollars on technology to do so.

 ## Features
--
--
--
--
--

 ## Roadmap

 ### In-Progress:
--

 ### Up Next:
--

 ### Future:
--

 ## Contributing

 ## Requirements
-- iOS ??+
+- iOS 13.0
-- Xcode ??+
-- Swift ??+
-- iOS devices with TrueDepth camera
+- iOS devices with TrueDepth camera (currently iPad Pro only for v1.0)

 ## Build instructions